johnmwaugh/UEFA-Champions-League---Draw-Simulator/README.md

 As a result of these numerous complexities.
 UEFA are allegedly using an "AI-facilitated supercomputer" to determine the draw.

 The algorithm will run until complete and writes the draw to a dataframe.
-This can be exported with pandas.DataFrame.to_excel()
+This can be exported with pandas.DataFrame.to_excel().

 CSV files with club details for both Champions and Europa Leagues are included for hours of endless fun.
 Similar to the real draw.